-- Elijah prefigures John the baptist.
+ii.
+Elijah prefigures John the Baptist.
 John was a forerunner paving the way for the Lord Jesus.
-In the last days, the true church appears in the world to pave the way for the Lord's second coming (Isa 40:3-5; Mt 17:10-13; Lk 1:15-17). - b.
-The type of temple restoration. - The temple Solomon built was burned down as God's punishment for the apostasy of his people Israel.
-Many Israelites were taken to Babylon in captivity, often known as the "Babylonian Captivity" (2 Kgs 25:8-12).
-According to prophecy, the captivity would last seventy years.
-In order to fulfill the prophecy, God stirred up Cyrus, king of Persia, to proclaim a decree stating Israelites could return to Palestine to rebuild the temple (2 Chr 36:17-23). - 2) The temple restoration typifies the rebuilding of the spiritual temple-the true church, which would likewise undergo the same pattern: institution, destruction, and restoration (1 Cor 3:16, 17, 6:19; Eph 2:19-20; 1 Pet 2:5).
-Seventy years signify God's designated period of time.
-At present, it is time to restore the temple (cf. Isa 58:12, 61:4; Amos 9:11).
+In the last days, the true church appears in the world to pave the way for the Lord's second coming (Isa 40:3-5; Mt 17:10-13; Lk 1:15-17).

+The type of temple restoration

+- i.
+The temple Solomon built was burned down as God's punishment for the apostasy of his people Israel.
+Many Israelites were taken into Babylonian captivity (2 Kgs 25:8-12).
+According to the prophecy, the captivity would last seventy years.
+To fulfill the prophecy, God stirred up Cyrus, king of Persia, to decree that Israelites could return to Palestine to rebuild the temple (2 Chr 36:17-23). - ii.
+The temple restoration typifies the rebuilding of the spiritual temple-the true church, which would likewise follow the same pattern: institution, destruction, and restoration (1 Cor 3:16-17; 6:19; Eph 2:19-20; 1 Pet 2:5).
+Seventy years signify a period of time designated by God.
+At present, it is time to restore the temple (cf. Isa 58:12; 61:4; Amos 9:11).
 In the Old Testament, the building of the physical temple depended upon the Spirit of God (Zech 4:6).
+The present time is no
-The present time is no different, the building of the true church also depends on our reliance on the power of the Holy Spirit.
-The fact that the Holy Spirit descended in this century shows we must rely on the Holy Spirit.
-All of God's people have been working for the holy mission under the guidance of God's Spirit (cf. Neh 6:3; Acts 1:8).

-- According to God's promise, the splendor of the latter house shall be greater than the former one (Hag 2:9).
-The latter house refers to the spiritual temple. - c.
-Where is the true church established by the Holy Spirit in the last days? - "And the LORD God planted a garden in Eden, in the east; and there he put the man whom he had formed" (Gen 2:8).
-This passage suggests God placed his chosen in the east. - 2) "At the east of the garden of Eden he placed the cherubim, and a flaming sword which turned every way, to guard the way to the tree of life" (Gen 3:24).
-The flaming sword suggests that the only way to enter into eternal life or salvation is to go through the flames (suggesting the baptism of the Holy Spirit and fire; cf. Mt 3:11; Acts 2:3). - "The glory of the God of Israel came from the east; and the sound of his coming was like the sound of many waters" (Ezek 43:2; cf. Rev 19:6, 7, 21:10, 11).
-Here, the passage speaks of God's glory coming from the east (cf. Mt 24:27). - 4) "Then I saw another angel ascend from the rising of the sun, with the seal of the living God" (Rev 7:2; cf. Eph 1:13).
-The messenger ascends from the east to seal with the Holy Spirit. - 5) "Surely these shall come from afar.
+- different; the building of the true church also depends on our reliance on the power of the Holy Spirit.
+The fact that the Holy Spirit descended in this century shows that we must rely on the Holy Spirit.
+All of God's people have been working for the holy mission under the guidance of God's Spirit (cf. Neh 6:3; Acts 1:8). - iii.
+According to God's promise, the splendor of the latter house shall be greater than the former one (Hag 2:9).
+The latter house refers to the spiritual temple. - Where will the true church, established by the Holy Spirit, be in the last days? - i.
+"And the LORD God planted a garden in Eden, in the east; and there he put the man whom he had formed" (Gen 2:8).
+This passage suggests that God placed his chosen in the east. - ii.
+"At the east of the garden of Eden he placed the cherubim, and a flaming sword which turned every way, to guard the way to the tree of life" (Gen 3:24).
+The flaming sword suggests that the only way to enter into eternal life or salvation is to go through the flames (suggesting the baptism of the Holy Spirit and fire; cf. Mt 3:11; Acts 2:3). - iii.
+"The glory of the God of Israel came from the east; and the sound of his coming was like the sound of many waters" (Ezek 43:2; cf. Rev 19:6-7; 21:10-11).
+Here, the passage describes God's glory coming from the east (cf. Mt 24:27). - iv.
+"Then I saw another angel ascend from the rising of the sun, with the seal of the living God" (Rev 7:2; cf. Eph 1:13).
+The messenger ascends from the east to seal people with the Holy Spirit. - v.
+"Surely these shall come from afar.
 Look!
-Those from the north and the west, and these from the land of Sinim [Chin/Syene]" (Isa 49:12, NKJV).
-Sinim represents the east. - 6) The gate to gain entrance to the tabernacle faced east, towards the rising sun, where Judah pitched its tents (Num 2:3).
-Whoever thus entered the tabernacle must do so in the light (Jn 3:19-21).
+Those from the north and the west, and these from the land of Sinim [Chin/ Syene]" (Isa 49:12, NKJV).
+Sinim represents the east. - vi.
+The gate to gain entrance to the tabernacle faced east, toward the rising sun, where Judah pitched its tents (Num 2:3).
+Thus, whoever entered the tabernacle must do so in the light (In 3:19-21).